 Yes, in most cases we can remove an opening sash and replace with a fixed panel and vice versa.
 We can also remove the transoms and mullions (horizontal and vertical aluminium bars) to enable full height or width glass to be fitted leaving you with a less obstructive view.
 Upon assessment of your home, your Retrofit sales consultant will be able to advise you of your options.

-Yes it will.
+Yes it can help with sound reduction.
 By removing your single glass and replacing with standard double glazed units, you will notice a reduced amount of perceived noise into your home through the windows.
 Because there are now two pieces of glass sealed with an air (or argon) space between them, sound transmission into your home is reduced.
 We can also engineer a higher performance unit to deal specifically with noise while still offering all the increased comfort levels of standard double glazing.
 However noise will also enter through gaps in the frames and building envelope, and in some cases advice from an acoustic consultant is wise.

 Yes it will, but the amount depends on the glass type selected.
 If a reduction in fading of furniture and furnishings is a priority, we can offer a unit that will not only reduce heat loss in winter and heat gain in summer, it will also reduce the harmful UV rays and visible light that causes fading.